jcbasson/Knockout-Challenge/README.md

 ## Constraints

-You may:

-- Develop only for Chrome
+- Developed only for Chrome
-- Use any feature available in the latest stable release of Chrome
-- Edit `/etc/hosts`

-You must not:

-- Hard code the number of teams per match — respect the `#teamsPerMatch` value
+- No hard code the number of teams per match — respect the `#teamsPerMatch` value
-- Modify the server or integration tests
-- Modify/remove the `#teamsPerMatch`, `#numberOfTeams`, `#start`, or `#winner` elements
-- Submit your solution if the test suite is failing
-- Use any build tools other than npm (Browserify, webpack, etc.)
+- No use of any build tools other than npm (Browserify, webpack, etc.)
-- Use any frameworks or libraries (Angular, jQuery, React, etc.)
+- No sse any frameworks or libraries (Angular, jQuery, React, etc.)

-## Marking Criteria

-Your code should be clear and easy to understand:

-- Avoids unnecessary complexity / over-engineering
-- Brief comments are added where appropriate
-- Broken into logical chunks
-- Follows a module pattern

-Your code should be performant:

-- Gives feedback to the user as soon as possible (perceived performance)
-- Intelligently coordinates dependent asynchronous tasks
-- UI remains responsive

-Your code should be testable (but writing tests isn't necessary):

-- Application and bootstrap code is split into separate files
-- Class-based architecture (ES6 classes preferred)
-- Dependency injection (the design pattern, not a framework or library)
-- No singletons or static mutable state

 ## Running